thottiamrp/modernweb-2019dec9/Labs/Ch05-JS/5objects/README.md

 1. Create a bands array and add the two objects.

 1. Create a function to process this array.
-Update a targeted div element to create a multi-level list.
-An unordered list for each band, and within the band, an ordered list for the genres.